CyberDarts Darts News Logo

 BRISTLE DARTBOARDS

-The English company NODOR first developed bristle dartboards in the 1930's, and introduced them commercially in 1936.
+The English company NODOR first developed bristle dartboards in the 1930's, and introduced commercially in 1936.
 Before that time, dartboards were generally made of elm wood, although the NODOR company also made a plasticene dartboard.

 Note: It is a common misconception that dartboards are made of animal hair, such as pig bristles, camel hair, or horse hair.
 This is a myth...
 No such animal fiber boards have ever been made!